 The Kaiarahi Office of the College of Sciences is happy to provide support and counsel on any research or teaching proposal involving work with native fauna and can facilitate in giving contact and procedural advice if interaction with iwi is required.

-Dr Nick Roskruge
+Professor Nick Roskruge

 At the conclusion of your protocol, applicants are requested to complete a project feedback form and return same to the MUAEC Secretary.

 The purpose of this exercise is to identify animal welfare outcomes of research, testing and teaching, both favourable and unfavourable.
 This will assist the AEC to evaluate future protocols and to advise applicants on ways to achieve the best outcomes for animals.